 Hooton, too.
 “Of course!
 President of the world!
 And also there was a huge sense of mission back then.
 I was talking to a very distinguished former politician still active in the media and he said: you guys, you thought you were all Milton Friedman.
 And this was meant to mock us.
 But it was also a compliment.
 Compared with the environment around the staff now – really, their goal is to be on Jono and Ben.
 Or they all want to be like Max Key.
 Right?

 “That’s how it’s changed in that time.
 That’s not to say it’s better or worse.
-I mean we were we were all mad and we thought we were leading some global revolution.
+I mean we were all mad and we thought we were leading some global revolution.
 That was what the 80s and the early 90s were like in politics.
 Huge, historic things were being done and we were at the centre of it here in little old New Zealand.
 And I don’t think that is how New Zealand governments now think.”

 ‘This is necessarily pretentious, but you asked the question’